 Wessington Springs 4-H are National Range Judging Champions

-BROOKINGS, S.D. – The Wessington Springs 4-H Range Team placed first in the National 4-H Range Judging Competition held in the Oklahoma City, Okla., May 3-5, 2016.
+BROOKINGS, S.D. – The Wessington Springs 4-H Range Judging Team were named national champions during the National 4-H Range Judging Competition held in Oklahoma City May 1-3.

-To qualify for the national competition, FFA and 4-H teams must place among the top five teams in contests held in their home states.
+The FFA and 4-H participating teams qualified for the national event by placing among the top five teams in competitions held in their home states.

-The first two days of the three day event offered contestants opportunities to visit nearby practice sites to get acquainted with Oklahoma soils and plants with information available from range and soil experts.
+The first two days of the three-day event provided contestants opportunities to visit nearby practice sites to get acquainted with Oklahoma soils and plants with information available from range and soil experts.

 The actual contest site remains a secret until contest day, so no one has an unfair advantage.
 Contestants and coaches gather on contest morning to find out the official contest location.